bashbaugh/old-personal-site/_posts/2018-12-26-simple-git-guide.md

 That's the end for now!
 I will add more advanced stuff to this not so simple git guide and tutorial sometime in the next few days, like stashing, more on merging, resetting, how to make a pull request, reverting, etc...

+Also, you can find the official [Git reference manual](https://git-scm.com/docs) here, and you can also read the entire [_Pro Git_ book](https://git-scm.com/book/en/v2) online for free.

 Let me know in the comments below if you have any questions or suggestions, or else [contact me](/#contact) or [file an issue on GitHub](https://github.com/scitronboy/scitronboy.github.io/issues/new/choose).
 Thanks for reading!